Form 1040: Electronic filing

 Many paid tax preparers are required to file individual tax returns electronically, and most tax compliance software file electronically on the taxpayer's behalf.
 Even the tax preparers who are not so required, must file Form 8948 if they choose paper filing, providing an explanation for why they are not filing electronically.

 Comparison

-If one is not eligible for IRS Free File, it might cost hundreds of dollars to file electronically, whereas paper filing has no costs beyond those of printing and mailing.
+If one is not eligible for IRS Free File, depending on the company used it might cost hundreds of dollars to file electronically, whereas paper filing has no costs beyond those of printing and mailing.
 Furthermore, the available existing electronic filing options may not offer sufficient flexibility with respect to arranging one's tax return, adding attachments, or putting written notes of explanation that can help preempt IRS questions.
-Filing electronically also exposes the taxpayer's data to the risk of accidental loss or identity theft.
+In the past, filing electronically may have exposed the taxpayer's data to the risk of accidental loss or identity theft, but now e-filing with reputable companies is considered more secure than paper filing.

 Signature requirement

 Form 1040 must be signed and dated in order to be considered valid.
 If filing jointly with a spouse, both must sign and date.
 If a return is submitted electronically, individuals must use either a Self-Select PIN or Practitioner PIN.